cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ## Ingredients

 - A Bake file.
 We will use the one provided in the [CloudNativePG repository](https://github.com/cloudnative-pg/postgres-containers/blob/main/docker-bake.hcl)
-- Another Bake file, but this time a local one, this one is to overwrite the previous one.
+- Another (local) Bake file, to overwrite the previous one and have a Bake file with your changes applied and build the container images

 Baking time: 5 minutes.